utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 You can [add custom governance functions](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/) to use in your custom governance rules.
 You can use these guidelines to write custom functions in JavaScript and add them to your custom governance rules.
 Postman supports CommonJS syntax for custom functions.

-To write a custom function, your function must have the `input` parameter, the `message` property in your return statement, and the `module.exports` object exporting your function.
+To write a custom function, your function must have the [`input` parameter](#spectral-function-parameters), the [`message` property](#spectral-function-return-statement-properties) in your return statement, and the [`module.exports` object property](#spectral-function-object-properties) exporting your function.
 To use a custom function in a rule, your rule must have the `then.function` property importing your function.

 ### Spectral function parameters